mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 - **Result**: Our 3PL vendor is now shipping all of our products.
 - **Grade**: A

 The transition went smoothly, and it's a big step forward for the company.
-With the 3PL handling day-to-day order fulfillment, the local team's time has become more flexible since we don't have to staff the office six days a week.
-Employees still go into the office regularly, but there's no pressure to get there in time to ship out the day's orders.
+With the 3PL handling day-to-day order fulfillment, we have much more flexibility, as we don't have to staff the office six days a week.
+Employees still go into the office regularly, but there's no pressure to get everything done before that day's mail pickup.

 ### Choose a contract manufacturer to take over TinyPilot's device assembly and begin the transition process

 - **Result**: I'm still in discussions but haven't officially picked one.
 - **Grade**: B-

-I've found one contract manufacturer I like, but I still haven't officially signed with them.
-I'm waiting for an official price quote and timeline.
-October 2023 is their optimistic, unofficial estimate for the first production batch.
+I found a contract manufacturer I like but still haven't signed with them officially.
+I'm waiting for a formal price quote and timeline.
+Their oprimistic, unofficial estimate for the first production batch is October 2023.

 ### Publish a new release of TinyPilot Pro

 - **Result**: Published [TinyPilot Pro 2.5.4](https://tinypilotkvm.com/pro/changes#254)
 - **Grade**: A

-This was not an exciting release feature-wise, but it created a path for users to migrate off of Debian Buster, which is now a legacy OS version.
+This was not an exciting release feature-wise, but it created a path for users to migrate off of Debian Buster, which is now a legacy OS.
 Dropping support for Buster means eliminating a lot of complexity in our codebase, where we had conditional logic for that OS version.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats